kaywindcosta/TestDrivenDevelopment/README.md

-# TestDrivenDevelopment
+# Spring Boot TestDrivenDevelopment

-TDD approach with code generation using open api 3 standards
+TDD approach with code generation using open api standards, Junits and functional regressions

 -generate code from the swagger file
 -Write test cases using rest assured